cozy/cozy-docs/src/documents/en/host/install/install-on-raspberry.html.md

 # Need to return: {}

-# If it look like good, remove file containing credentials informations:
+# If it looks good, remove the file containing credentials information:
 rm /etc/cozy/couchdb.login

-# If you want to change the FQDN of certificate:
+# If you want to change the certificate's FQDN:
 rm /etc/cozy/server.crt /etc/cozy/server.key

 # Launch CouchDB token and certificate regeneration: